 An FRR Entity that elected to be subject to financial non-performance assessment as opposed to physical non-performance assessments will be subject to Non-Performance Assessment Charge for each resource committed to the FRR Capacity Plan or price responsive demand committed to reduce the FRR Entity's unforced capacity obligation that had a Performance Shortfall for a Performance Assessment Interval.
-If a resource committed to the FRR Capacity Plan or price responsive demand committed to reduce the FRR Plan or price responsive demand committed to reduce the FRR Entity's unforced capacity obligation that had a Performance of price responsive demand committed to reduce the FRR Entity's unforced capacity obligation had Bonus Performance for a Performance Assessment Interval, such resource or price responsive demand will be eligible for Bonus Performance Credits.
+If a resource committed to the FRR Capacity Plan or price responsive demand committed to reduce the FRR Entity's unforced capacity obligation had Bonus Performance for a Performance Assessment Interval, such resource or price responsive demand will be eligible for Bonus Performance Credits.